Data loading in SvelteKit

 }

-I’m labelling the return value as currencies
+} Iβm labelling the return value as currencies this is then shown in

-the data being passed to +page.svelte
+the data being passed to +page.svelte.

 <script>